 These one-off rebates will be for half of the costs incurred by eligible farm businesses, up to a maximum of $2500 (GST exclusive).
 The rebates are not for insurance policy premiums.

 Insurance can significantly reduce the financial risks farmers face from production loss caused by factors beyond their control.
 The Australian Government understands that insurance for risks—like adverse weather, drought and fluctuating markets—can protect profits and give farmers peace of mind.
 But identifying and choosing suitable insurance can be challenging.

-That’s why the Australian Government is providing $20.2 million over four years to help farmers with their decision making.
+That’s why the Australian Government is providing funding over four years to help farmers with their decision making.